-A: Small employers (fewer than 50 full-time equivalents (FTEs)) that sponsor fully insured plans have no ACA reporting obligations.
-Small employers that sponsor self-insured plans are subject to Section 6055 reporting obligations, which require self-insured plans to complete Forms 1094-B and 1095-B. Forms 1094-B and 1095-B must be filed with the IRS, and a copy of Form 1095-B must be distributed to all covered individuals.
+A: Small employers (those with fewer than 50 full-time equivalents (FTEs)) that sponsor fully insured plans have no ACA reporting obligations.
+Small employers that sponsor self-insured (including level-funded) plans are subject to Section 6055 reporting rules, which require small self-insured plans to complete Forms 1094-B and 1095-B. Forms 1094-B and 1095-B must be filed with the IRS, and a copy of Form 1095-B must be distributed to all covered individuals.
 Beginning in 2020, employers can forgo distributing Form 1095-B to individuals as long as they post a notice on their website advising that the document is available upon request and then fulfill any such request within 30 days.